 Not all page builder plugins will do this, but if you find that you’ve used one that does and would like to move away from using this page builder, you’d have to remake all pages on your website using the built in editor in WordPress.

 Using the built in WordPress editor (Gutenberg) to create page content avoids additional code being added to your website’s pages.
-This decreases their size, means that browsers don’t have to do as much work when rendering pages, and improves page load times.
+This decreases their size, means that web browsers don’t have to do as much work when rendering pages, and improves page load times.

 How not using a page builder plugin improves performance